Do Informational Cascades Happen with Non-myopic Agents?: Equilibrium Analysis

 This strategy profile is depicted in Fig.~\ref{fig:myopic1} (in all such figures we present the case for $r=0$ and the case for $r=1$ with $\tilde{x}=-1$, since if a player has revealed and her private information is 1 it means that she has bought the product already).
 Notice that it mostly consists of strategies $\gamma^*=\boldsymbol{1}$ and $\gamma^*=\boldsymbol{0}$ which implies that players do not tend to reveal their private signal.
 Intuitively, if a player knows that others do not reveal their private signal, she does not gain from waiting for more information.
 Hence, revelation of private signals, which occur when $\gamma^*=\boldsymbol{I}$ is played, does not happen when both players with $x=1$ and $x=-1$ have positive instantaneous reward.
 Therefore, for all values of $\delta$, acting myopically is always an equilibrium.

-Although the strategy profile of Theorem \ref{thm:existence} is referred to as a myopic strategy profile, it captures the non-myopic aspect of the game too.
+Although the strategy profile of Theorem \ref{thm:existence} is referred to as myopic, it captures the non-myopic aspect of the game too.
 For instance, at $y=1$, a player with $r=0$ and $x=-1$, does not buy the product because her value function is positive by not buying and therefore, she gains from waiting.
-But in the myopic case, her valuation is 0 for both buying and not buying and the player is indifferent between playing $a=1$ and $a=0$.
+But in the myopic case, her valuation is 0 for both buying and not buying so the player is indifferent between playing $a=1$ and $a=0$.
 This implies that if we change the apriori belief about $V$ from $Q(v=1)=0.5$ to $Q(v=1)=0.5+\epsilon$ for small enough $\epsilon$, this strategy profile is an equilibrium for $\delta\neq 0$ but not for $\delta=0$.
-This is true because a player with $x=-1$ at $y=1$ strictly prefers to buy at the myopic setting, while this player still prefers to wait at the non-myopic setting and for small enough $\epsilon$.
+This follows since a player with $x=-1$ at $y=1$ strictly prefers to buy at the myopic setting, while she still prefers to wait at the non-myopic setting if $\epsilon$ is small enough.